Use Content to Stimulate Interest in Your Insurance Business

 As long as you don’t answer ‘yes’ to any of the above questions, your communication should be a hit with the intended audience.
 If you can make someone laugh, you’ve gone a long way to breaking down their pre-conceptions and they are more open to your argument.

 Influencer marketing places the focus on influential people, rather than your target market as a whole.
 This type of online marketing can be beneficial to increasing brand awareness, improving SEO and expanding your overall reach.
-But how do you find and contact the right influencers to target them?
+But how do you find and contact the right influencers to target them and boost your insurance marketing?

 There are many excellent resources for identifying influencers who can share your content with their followers.
 In the insurance industry, the two which you should be looking to first are LinkedIn and Buzzstream.